 We want to reduce and minimise the negative environmental impact of TICTeC 2020 and beyond; so below are some of the things we have already implemented and some things we plan to do.

 When selecting venues for TICTeC we prioritise ones that have robust environmental policies in place — like recycling as much material as they can and using renewable energy.
-The venue for TICTeC 2020 has admirable green policies and targets, so we’re happy to be using them.
-We will continue making this a priority for our future events.
+We raise environmental questions and concerns with all venues we consider in order to make them aware that environmental considerations are important to venue hirers.

 We will choose to serve delegates at TICTeC and other mySociety events the most environmentally-friendly food options available.
 As it is widely reported that meat production is detrimental to the environment, we will choose to serve delegates vegetarian and vegan food first and foremost, unless we have evidence that local meat, fish and dairy products are the more sustainable option.
-For example, in Iceland, according to local caterers, local meat and fish is more environmentally friendly during the time we will be hosting TICTeC 2020 in Reykjavik, as most vegetarian food is imported at that time of year.
-Therefore, we will serve meat and fish at TICTeC 2020 alongside vegetarian and vegan food for those with these dietary requirements.
-However, for future events, when we do not have information available on the sustainability of our catering, we will opt to serve vegetarian and vegan food only.
 We will of course try to work with caterers who can provide us with this information wherever possible, so we can make the best choices and encourage the industry to routinely think about the sustainability of their products.

 If you are planning to attend TICTeC, please do consider if you can organise your own events the day(s) before and after TICTeC, rather than asking the same attendees to travel again to another meeting point.
 This will help reduce carbon emissions from flying.
 We can help you promote the event if you decide to do this.

 As a charity, we’ve never really had a big budget for conference giveaways, but regardless of this, we think giving out unsolicited branded ‘swag’ is just an unnecessary use of resources (and of course our precious budget) - so we’re not going to do it.
 This means no more pens, notepads, folders etc - we are sure if attendees really need these things, they will bring their own.
-Instead, we will be offering delegates headshots taken by a professional photographer.
+Instead, at some TICTeC events we will offer delegates 'greener' things like headshots taken by a professional photographer.

 In the past, we have given out printed agenda and speaker directory documents at TICTeC events.
-This time we will not be doing this and will encourage attendees to use the online version instead.
+We will no longer be doing this and will encourage attendees to use the online versions instead.
 We will also send attendees a PDF document of the agenda and speaker directory before the conference, so they can download it onto their phones - this will help those people who might not be able to access data or the internet during the conference.

 Any paper we do use (e.g. for name badges, signage etc), will be recycled.